 Photo credit Drip Bar

 Bringing a taste of the Amalfi Coast to Hamburg, Standard is the city's first authentic aperitivo bar.
 Taking inspiration from the Italian tradition of stuzzichini – the southern Italian equivalent of antipasti – the venue serves a selection of daily changing small plates alongside Italian negronis, spritzes and Prosecco.
-With delicious plates of cheese, chutney and olives served to groups on long, convivial tables it's a welcoming spot to begin or end an evening.
-A few doors down, Clockers is an intimate cocktail bar with a fairy tale quality.
-Vibrant green moss and chunks of wood line the walls, fairy-lit tree branches stretch across the ceiling and rustic wood details make up the bar.
+With delicious plates of cheese, chutney and olives served to groups on long, convivial tables, it's a welcoming spot to begin or end an evening.
+A few doors down, Drilling is an intimate cocktail bar with a fairy tale quality.
+Vibrant green moss and exposed wood line the walls, fairy-lit tree branches stretch across the ceiling and rustic wood details make up the bar.

 Photo credit Weinladen

 If wine is your preferred tipple, be sure to pay a visit to Weinladen wine shop and bar.
 Here, more than 200 varieties are stocked in the shop with a different selection available each night in the bar alongside platters of cheese, bread and charcuterie.

 The stripped-back setting brings together exposed brick walls and flooring, metal tables, and classroom-style chairs, creating a laid-back spot for serious wine drinking.